legertom/next-navigation/README.md

 ## Display File Tree

 In the root directory there is a small script called `displayFileTree.js` that I use to output a text-based file tree.
 I find this helpful in development when I get confused.
 You can run this from the root directory with the command `node displayFileTree.js` if you want to try it out.
 This script outputs a file called `fileTree.txt` into the root directory.

+## Responsive Navbar
+We need to make the Navbar component responsive.
+When viewed on a mobile device, we want a ion to appear that will dropdown a menu with our items.